cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 Versions to upgrade from
 ########################

-Before upgrading to 3.8, your deployment should be running one of:
+Before upgrading to 3.10, your deployment should be running one of:

-* 3.2.10 (or later),
-* 3.4.4 (or later), or
+* 3.6.3 (or later)
-* 3.6.0 (or later)
+* 3.8.1 (or later)

-If your existing deployment predates these releases, you should first upgrade to one of these versions, let it run for a while, resolve any issues that come up, and only then upgrade to 3.8.
+If your existing deployment predates these releases, you should first upgrade to one of these versions, let it run for a while, resolve any issues that come up, and only then upgrade to 3.10.

-3.2.x prior to 3.2.10, 3.4.x prior to 3.4.4, and all 3.0.x and 2.x releases
-have inconsistencies in their storage of an optional metadata field (mailbox uniqueids).
-This was not previously a problem due to the field being optional.

-Architectural changes in 3.6 and later make mailbox uniqueids required for almost all operations.
-If these are inconsistent or missing, the upgrade may not succeed, and the failure may be difficult to recover from.

-3.2.10 and 3.4.4 contain changes that detect, report, and fix up missing or inconsistent mailbox uniqueids, allowing for a safer upgrade to 3.6 and later.

 Installation from tarball
 #########################